Sekolah Kebangsaan Sungai Binjai: Drill/marching team (Kawad Kaki)

-SKSB's Nasyid Team
+Nasyid team

 Established in 2008, this nasyid group is well known in the Klang district as one of the most active groups available.
 This group had won several titles in the MTQ (Majlis Tilawah Al-Quran), The Primary School Nasyid Festival and other nasyid-related competition in district, state and national levels organized by the Ministry of Education or the State Education Department.
 They had also entered private competitions outside of the school and emerged as champions in those competitions.

-SKSB's Dikir Barat Team
+Dikir barat team

 This special dikir barat team had been established in 2013 for the purpose of entering the Klang District's Arabic Language Competition.
 Eventually, this unique team had taken the attraction of many people because of their dikir barat songs are mainly sung in Arabic.
 Because of that uniqueness, the team had been briefly called by Malaysia's TV9 to join in as their opening and midsection of the semi-religious program Rasul Yang Kata (The Prophet Said).